Khraahn/underdocx/README.md

 ## Demo

-Here is a example to load and manipulate a LibreOffice document with two placeholders:
+Here is a example to load and manipulate a LibreOffice document with multiple placeholders.
+The first placeholder simply formats and prints out the current date.
+The second placeholder defines a variable "data" that contains a list of persons.
+A Loop iterates over these persons and prints out their position and data if available.

 ![Unchanged Doc](src/main/resources/demo/demoUnchanged.png)